artkravchenko/i18next-to-fluent/README.md

 - **converter** from `.json` to `.ftl`.

-It transforms full-featured (nesting, plurals, references and more) `i18next` localization resources to the Fluent compatible ones.
+It transforms full-featured (nested data structures, plurals, references and more) `i18next` localization resources to the Fluent compatible ones.

 - **client-side adapter** to provide compatibility layer between your `i18next`-oriented code and Fluent API.
 It's the right time to remove `i18next` related packages from the list of dependencies.

 It basically resolves your old paths to the new ones and allows you to use good old `t('mainPage.header.title')`.

 This way it saves you from making lots of code changes since paths to messages will be different.
-It'll most likely happen if you have previously used nesting heavily (Fluent does not actually support deep nesting at the moment).
+It'll most likely happen if you have previously used nested objects and arrays heavily (Fluent does not actually support deeply nested data structures at the moment).

 - **React bindings** to provide resolving adapter to your components.